julesjazz/grapefruitlab/content/print/pity-fear.md

 Does the child need to be fed?
 Can you do that without opening the lid?
 Ovid doesn’t say.
 And he never asks, what’s that like?
 To be two-shaped, and uncertain.
 Locked away for safe keeping?
 What kind of a life…

-Her sisters are not sure what to do, but Agraulos opens the box — without so much as a trigger warning.
+The younger sisters are not sure what to do, but Agraulos just opens the box — without so much as a trigger warning.
 And there they behold the serpent child.
 And either they are *driven mad* at the sight (I don’t think that’s a real diagnosis).
 Or Athena, angry, sends the furies to punish their treason.
-Either way, they throw themselves from the cliffs — fall to their death on the rocks below.
+Either way, they throw themselves from the cliffs, and fall to their death on the rocks below.

 ## Chorus: Truth-Shaped (Uncertain)

 ### [Story/Song - Two-Shaped, Uncertain/A Little Truth in the Well]

 I remember her — boy Miriam.
 Two-shaped and uncertain.
-She’s fuzzy and distant, a shadow that disappears when you turn and look.
+She’s fuzzy and distant, a shadow that disappears when I turn and look.
 It’s just me, it always has been.
-These two pasts that converge in a single body.
+But these two pasts that converge in a single body.
 Is that what it means to be the same person — to have a memory?

 **Josie *[sings]*:**
 ```